LeaoMartelo2/LogNest/README.md

 - Download `lognest.h` and add it to your project.
 - For the library to serve as implementation, add: `#define LOGNEST_IMPLEMENTATION` before the `#include`.
 - This also means you should only define the implementation in one file.
-Just including it serves as a header.
+Just including it serves as a header.
 - Optionally cuztomize the output path in `lognest.h`, by changing `#define LOGNEST_FILE "your/custom/path"`
 - The path is relative to the executable